 There may be another option when it comes to finding the best deal for protecting your items.
 If you’ve been reading about contents insurance and thinking ‘But I’ve only got a couple of gadgets worth insuring’, gadget insurance may be a better option for you.
 Alternatively, you might want a basic student contents insurance with a company like Saxon or HSBC, but need mobile phone insurance as an additional extra.

 This type of insurance is offered by companies like i-Digital and Protect Your Bubble, and will protect your laptop, tablet or mobile phone from all risks - including theft, and accidental damage like screen breakage and liquid damage.

 i-Digital offers three tiers of cover: Essential, Essential Plus, and Premier.
 Essential will cover up to five gadgets, each worth £500.
 So if one of your gadgets is worth more than this, like your laptop or tablet, it wouldn’t be covered.
 This tier also does not cover loss.
 Essential Plus covers gadgets up to £750, and includes loss.
 Premier is much more comprehensive, covering each gadget up to £1,000 (so would probably cover your MacBook), and includes loss as well as extras like download cover.

 i-Digital might be a good choice if you’ve got lots of gadgets to insure, like a phone, laptop, tablet, camera and headphones.

 The first two tiers of insurance, while cheaper, are quite limited.
-So if you’ve got expensive gadgets (exactly why you would want to insure them…), you may end up having to pay more.
+So if you’ve got expensive gadgets, you may end up having to pay more.